Humphrey Atkins: Political career

 Atkins contested the constituency of West Lothian in 1951, and was elected as a Member of Parliament (MP) for Merton and Morden in 1955.
 He became MP for Spelthorne in 1970.

 Atkins was the Conservative Chief Whip from 1973 to 1979, and served as a Secretary of State for Northern Ireland from 1979 to 1981.
 In September 1981, he was appointed as Lord Privy Seal, which was a role as the chief government spokesman in the House of Commons for Foreign and Commonwealth Affairs.
 This role was necessary because the Foreign Secretary, Lord Carrington, sat in the House of Lords.
 He resigned in April 1982, along with Lord Carrington, over the Falklands invasion.

 Atkins was appointed to the Order of St Michael and St George as a Knight Commander (KCMG) in the 1983 Dissolution Honours.
-He left the House of Commons in 1987 and was created a life peer on 16 October as Baron Colnbrook of Waltham St Lawrence in the Royal County of Berkshire.
+He left the House of Commons in 1987 and was created a life peer on 16 October as Baron Colnbrook, of Waltham St Lawrence in the Royal County of Berkshire.

 Death

-Atkins died from cancer on 4 October 1996 at the age of 74 in Waltham St Lawrence, Berkshire.
+Atkins died from cancer on 4 October 1996, aged 74, at home in Waltham St Lawrence, Berkshire.